shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You may end one of your active Elemental Bending Tricks as a free action.

+You may learn and cast spells outside your bonded schools if they deal damage of your attuned element.

 ### Elemental Attacks

 At level 3, you can imbue your attacks with your elemental magic.

+You gain proficiency in one martial weapon of your choice, and proficiency in light armor.

 Whenever you make a weapon attack within your Cast Range, you may spend 2 Spell Points to imbue your attack with your elemental magic, causing your attack to deal an additional 1d6 damage of the type of your attuned element.

-You gain the following Bond Affinity option:

--   Elemental Attack: 2 Spell Points.
-This spell cast stores an elemental stack in your weapon.
-Your next successful attack with your weapon removes all elemental stacks to deal an additional 1d6 damage per stack, with the damage type of your attuned element.

 ### Elemental Recharge

 At level 3, you can thrive off your element.

 When you deal damage of your attuned element to a creature, you regain Spell Points equal to your Proficiency Bonus.

-### Elemental Refuge

-At level 3, you recharge when in the presence of your element.

-Once per turn, when you are exposed to your element or touch your element, you regain Spell Points equal to your Proficiency Bonus.

 ### Element Style